Ethereal-O/Program-trade/README.md

 ./venv-quant/Scripts/python.exe ./src/main.py
 ```

-5. you can also run it with some args, for example run it as follow.
+5. you can also run it with some args, for example run it as bellow.

 ```shell
 ./venv-quant/Scripts/python.exe ./src/main.py --force_select_data=True